ninchistudios/DCS_Missions/OpOligarch/README.md

 ## Situation - Strategic

 The SCM have entered the Guam Coastal ADIZ and currently sit approx 65nm northeast of Saipan.
 While the MILF have dug in on Guam and Rota, Saipan and Tinian to the north are relatively lightly defended, and the MILF Air Force (MILFAF) is under-supplied, giving the SCM an opportunity to seize air superiority if it can be achieved quickly.
-MILF are not known to possess a CV at this time, so if the 5 Marianas airfields can be degraded, MILFAF will be unable to launch air assets.
+MILFs are not known to possess a CV at this time, so if the 5 Marianas airfields can be degraded, MILFAF will be unable to launch air assets.

 SCM intend to establish and defend a foothold on Saipan, consolidate Tinian, and from there push south to retake Rota and Guam.